artsy/artsy.github.io/_posts/2017-04-30-React-Native-for-iOS-devs.markdown

 ## JS Tooling

 Facebook's tooling is 👍.
-They have an IDE-like text editor called Nuclide, which is built on GitHub's text editor Atom.
+They have an IDE-like text editor called [Nuclide][], which is built on GitHub's text editor Atom.
 If you're using the default setup for React Native then you'll probably have a good time with it.

 We opted for using TypeScript to provide a type system to our React Native - I covered why inside [Retrospective: Swift at Artsy][swift-at-artsy].
 It's got substantially easier to use TypeScript with React Native since version 0.45 includes work from Artsy and [futurice][] making it possible via config settings alone.
+The alternative to TypeScript [is Flow][flow], which is also a great choice.

 We choose TypeScript because of how well VS Code and TypeScript integrate.
 It provides an Xcode-like level of integration.
 Which, IMO, is a high baseline for expectations.
-It's definitely less polished, but it's Open Source - which is a very fair trade-off to me.
+It's definitely less polished, but it's [Open Source][vscode-src] and has substantial monthly releases - which is a very fair trade-off to me.

-The node community is great at automation, we have code formatters and language linters that will auto-fix your code as you press save.
-We have pre-commit, pre-push hooks that are set up automatically when you start using the project.
+The node community is great at automation; we have code formatters and language linters that will auto-fix your code as you press save.
+We have pre-commit and pre-push hooks that are set up automatically when you start using the project.
 It means you spend less time thinking about trivial details that add up.
 It's wonderful.

 We use the debugging tools built into Chrome for our React Native, instead of something like LLDB.
 It supports all of the kinds of runtime introspection you would expect from Xcode.